 The following list provides information about dance movement therapy and other training that may be of interest to dance movement therapists, that has been provided to us for advertising.

-A comprehensive list of dance therapy training programs is available from the ADTA website.
+A comprehensive list of dance movement therapy training programs is available from the ADTA website.